davidhle/obsidian-notes/Spirit Library/WiSe2020-21/HCI/Lectures/Usability & UCD Process.md

     - **Desirable**: user experience is good

 ### Iteration and Context in UCD
+> Three key characteristics:
+> **Focus on users early** in the design and evaluation of the artifact
+> **Identify, document and agree on usability and UX goals**
+> **Iteration is INEVITABLE**; designers never get it right the first time'

+**HCI** is the overall field of work & research, and UCD is the evidence-based, explicitly iterative process to design useful and usable products

 ### Design Principles - Affordances, Constraints, Mappings and More